undead-fish/simple_rpg_dice_console/README.md

 - Pick a dice by typing "x.Dy"
 (x = amount)
 (y = dice size/kind/sort thingywhatever)
+(D is interchangable with W as in german dice means Würfel.)
 (Example: 3D6 = program rolls three 6 sided dice.
 D20 = program rolls one 20 sided dice)

 - Program lets u add more dice of different kinds step by step if u like to do so.
 - Limit of dice per kind is 10 for each roll.
+- Letters can be written capitalized and uncapitalized.

+VERSION UPDATE 1.1 Notes:

+Added:
+- language of interaction menu: English (both versions inside zip file.)
+- exe icons

 VERSION 1.0 Notes: